 All worksite supervisors will be provided with an orientation, prior to participants placed at a worksite, to explain their role in providing a positive and meaningful work experience to participants.
-The Region 5 WDB Worksite Agreement and the Youth/Worksite Evaluation document must be used for all worksites.
+The Region 14 WDB Worksite Agreement and the Youth/Worksite Evaluation document must be used for all worksites.
 Selections of worksites will be based upon the following criteria:

 - 1) Compliance with Child Labor Laws - 2) Educational enrichment opportunities for the participants - 3) Worksite safety including - a) occupational hazards - b) adequacy of skilled supervision - c) the provision of safe tools and equipment to perform the required tasks - d) the agency's policies for safeguarding employees, providing first aid and/or their access to emergency medical services. - 4) Meaningful Work Experience in the terms of: - a) job skills the participant will be taught; - b) consistency with the participant's interests; and - c) the importance of the work to the community. - 5) Past performance as a youth worksite in terms of: - a) the quality of supervision; - b) participant satisfaction - c) cooperation with the contractor's staff. - 9.
-SUPPORTIVE SERVICES Services such as transportation, childcare, dependent care and housing payments that are necessary to enable an individual to participate in WIOA.
+SUPPORTIVE SERVICES Services such as transportation, childcare, dependent care, housing and needs-related (Region 14 WDB does not provide needs-related payments) payments that are necessary to enable an individual to participate in WIOA.
 For youth, those services may also include: